-All modern architectures track memory accesses using page granularity metadata such as access and dirty bits, leading to fundamental tradeoffs for system software components that use this metadata.
+Modern architectures track memory accesses using page granularity metadata such as access and dirty bits, leading to fundamental tradeoffs for system software that uses this metadata.
 Larger page sizes reduce address translation overheads and page table footprints.
-However, coarse metadata bits for larger pages limit system software’s visibility into application-level memory usage, resulting in well-known memory bloat and performance pathologies.
-As DRAM capacity continues to expand, these tradeoffs will become untenable.
-As DRAM capacity continues to expand, we can expect system software to react by aggressively map with larger page sizes, making these tradeoffs increasingly untenable.
+However, coarse metadata bits for larger pages limit software’s visibility into application-level memory usage, resulting in memory bloat and performance pathologies.
+As DRAM capacity continues to expand, we expect software to react by aggressively mapping with larger page sizes, making this tradeoff space more challenging to navigate.